sez11a/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/user-management/04-organizations.md

 # Organizations

-An *Organization* groups [*Users*](./02-managing-users.md) hierarchically.
-For example, you can model a company's departments (i.e., Human Resources and Customer Support) with Organizations.
-Organizations often have their own Sites.
-The *how-to* portion of managing Organizations is in the next article, [Managing Organizations](./05-managing-organizations.md).
-This article contains important conceptual information on what Organizations are and when they're needed.

-Many simple portal designs don't use Organizations at all; they only use sites.
-The main purpose of Organizations is to enable distributed User management.
-Portal administrators can delegate some user management responsibilities to Organization administrators.
-If you don't anticipate needing to delegate User management responsibilities, your portal design probably doesn't need to include Organizations.

-**User Groups and Organizations:** It's easy to confuse User Groups (covered in a separate article) with Organizations since they both group Users.
-User Groups are an ad hoc collection of Users, organized for a specific function.
-In the Lunar Resort, if you wanted a group of bloggers, for example, it wouldn't make sense to assign the Sales Department the role of blogging (see the article on Roles if you're not sure what they are).
-The Sales Department users could blog whenever a new T-shirt design became available in the Lunar Resort store, but they probably wouldn't be as diligent about announcing the new Rover Racing schedule.
-Instead, creating a User Group containing one individual from each department who is responsible for blogging would make more sense.
-Read the article on User Groups to learn more about how to use them in your portal.

-### When to Use Organizations

-To decide whether your portal design should include Organizations, think about its function.
-A photo-sharing web site could be powered by Sites only.
-On the other hand, Organizations are useful for corporations or educational institutions since their users can be placed into a hierarchical structure.
-Don't think that Organizations are only for large enterprises, though.
-Any group hierarchy, from large government agencies all the way down to small clubs, can be modeled with Organizations.
-Also, don't think that you must decide between an Organization-based structure or a Site-based structure for assembling your portal's Users.
-Users can belong both to Organizations and to independent Sites.
-For example, a corporation or educational institution could create a social networking site open to all Users, even ones from separate Organizations.

 To illustrate what an Organization is, consider a potential Organization of the Lunar Resort's Intranet.
 The company hierarchy has three tiers: The Lunar Resort, its departments, and divisions within each department.